MarkoVitkovic/expense_tracker/README.md

 # Expense Tracker
-> Project made with react.
-Expense tracker.
+> Project that track expenses, you can add or delete transaction.

 ## Table of contents
 * [General info](#general-info)